Firoz-Thakur/Firoz-Thakur/README.md

 ### 🧠 Professional Skills & Expertise:

 - **Backend Development**:
-  Proficient in C++ and Java, specializing in Spring Core, Spring MVC, JDBC, and designing RESTful APIs for robust application architecture.
+  Proficient in C++ and Java, specializing in Spring Core, Spring MVC, Spring Boot JDBC, and designing RESTful APIs for robust application architecture.
 - **Testing & Automation**:
   Expertise in developing automation frameworks from scratch and integrating them into CI/CD pipelines, with a focus on performance and chaos testing, along with mobile automation using Appium.
 - **Data Structures & Algorithms**: